Nissan Leaf hatchback - Engines, drive & performance

 Boasting 148bhp, the standard Leaf has 40bhp more than before, giving it a noticeable performance boost.
-Accelerating from 0-62mph now takes 7.9 seconds instead of 11.5, which is faster than the Hyundai Ioniq Electric and its nearest rival – the Volkswagen e-Golf.
+Accelerating from 0-62mph now takes 7.9 seconds instead of 11.5, which is faster than the Hyundai Ioniq Electric, but just behind its nearest rival – the 201bhp Volkswagen ID.3.
 The BMW i3 and Tesla Model 3 are both quite a bit quicker, but with prices that reflect their higher echelon of performance.
 The Leaf e+ has a larger, 62kWh battery.
 This increases power to 214bhp and cuts the 0-62mph time down to 6.9 seconds.
 It also raises the car's top speed from 90mph to 98mph.

 Driving the Leaf on British roads is a breeze, with smooth and effortless acceleration accompanied by a distant hum from the motor.
 Thanks to the nature of electric motors, there’s no hesitation when you press the pedal, just an instant increase in pace.
 The steering is quite light, making it well suited to urban driving, while the suspension can be slightly firm at times.
 The Leaf e+ Tekna features a larger and heavier battery pack with slightly stiffer suspension to compensate for the additional weight - but is rarely uncomfortable.